kubernetes/cloud-provider-openstack/charts/openstack-cloud-controller-manager/README.md

 ## NodeSelector

-To deploy OCCM to control-plane nodes only, adjust the nodeSelectors in the chart:
+To deploy OCCM to control-plane nodes only, adjust the nodeSelector key in the chart:

 ```yaml
 nodeSelector: